SenseMaking Summer School: Exploring the Metacrisis and a Second Renaissance, September 17th - 24th 2025

 Informal discussions, fireside chats, or collective practices to deepen engagement.

-An optional follow-up will be available for 2–3 additional days of collaborative project work or deeper inquiry, flowing into the Life Itself Autumn Gathering (optional).
+An optional follow-up will be available for 2–3 additional days of collaborative project work or deeper inquiry.

 Who Should Apply